davidkml/vc-made-simple/README.md

 - `vms rmbranch <branchname>`: Remove the branch with the given name.

-- `vms info <commitid> [file]`: Display information for the commit corresponding to the given id (or optionally, of the contents of the given file versioned in that commit).
+- `vms info <commitid> [file]`: Display information for the commit corresponding to the given id (or optionally, the contents of the given file as they exist in that commit).

 - `vms merge <branchname>`: Merge files from the given branch into the current branch, joining two development histories together.